 What is cable shielding?

-Cable shielding is the protective layer, or layers, that is found wrapped around the conductors within a cable.
-It serves to block external electromagnetic interference (EMI) and radio frequency interference (RFI) from disrupting the signals being transmitted through the cable, or from the cable itself interfering with other nearby devices or systems.
+Cable shielding is the protective layer, or layers, wrapped around the conductors within a cable.
+It blocks external electromagnetic interference (EMI) and radio frequency interference (RFI) from disrupting the signals being transmitted through the cable, and it also prevents the cable from interfering with nearby devices or systems.

 What are the different types of cable shielding?

-There are four main types of cable shielding; foil cable shielding, braided cable shielding, spiral cable shielding, and combination cable shielding.
-But what are they and why are they used?
+There are four main types of cable shielding: foil cable shielding, braided cable shielding, spiral cable shielding, and combination cable shielding.

 1. Foil cable shielding

-Foil cable shielding is a thin layer of aluminium or copper bonded to a plastic film, which is wrapped around the cable conductor.
-This type of shielding is commonly used in data cables, providing 100% coverage around the conductor, and is often used in high frequency cables.
+Foil cable shielding is a thin layer of aluminium or copper bonded to a plastic film and wrapped around the cable conductor.
+This type of shielding is commonly used in data cables, providing 100% coverage around the conductor, and is often used in high-frequency cables.

 2. Braided cable shielding

-Braided cable shielding is done with woven strands of copper around the cable conductor, in a braided pattern.
-It is often used in audio cables, video cables, and radio cables at a low to mid frequency, for its high flexibility and strength.
+Braided cable shielding uses woven copper strands around the conductor in a braided pattern.
+It is often used in audio cables, video cables, and radio cables at a low- to mid-frequency, valued for its flexibility and strength.

 3. Spiral cable shielding

-Spiral cable shielding is similar to braided, but instead of being woven, the copper is spiralled around the cable conductor instead.
-This type of cable shielding is found to be most suitable for flexible cables – more so than braided cables – at mid to low frequencies.
+Spiral cable shielding is similar to braided, but instead of being woven, the copper is spiralled around the cable conductor.
+This type of shielding is most suitable for flexible cables at mid- to low-frequencies.

 4. Combination cable shielding

-Combination cable shielding is done through a combination of foil and braided shields – typically with copper, or a combination of aluminium and copper.
-This type of cable shielding provides the benefits of both, 100% coverage, strength, and flexibility, often used in high-performance cables at all frequencies.
+Combination cable shielding uses both foil and braided shields – typically copper, or a mix of aluminium and copper.
+This provides 100% coverage, strength, and flexibility, and is often used in high-performance cables across all frequencies.

 How does cable shielding work?

-Cable shielding works by creating a barrier that blocks or reflects external electromagnetic interference (EMI) and radio frequency interference (RFI) from penetrating the cable and disrupting the signals being transmitted.
-It does this in four different ways:
+Cable shielding creates a barrier that blocks or reflects external electromagnetic interference (EMI) and radio frequency interference (RFI) from penetrating the cable and disrupting transmitted signals.
+It does this in four ways:

 1. Material composition